dkutin/microblog-information-retrieval/README.md

 run `python3 main.py`

 ## Execution
+	There are two ways of executing the program, either by running directly from the main.py file or running the program through trec_eval.
+##### Note: To ensure that the files run successfully, ensure that the prerequisites have been met.
+#### Running the program directly:
+	The project contains three folders, five python files, and a README file.
+The content included in the assets folder is the tweet list, stop words, and the query for which we would be using.
+The dist folder is where the Results text file and the trec_eval text would be stored.
+The first step would be to git clone the project into your computer system or download it directly from git.
+The second step would be to open the terminal or command prompt and then go to the location of the folder (e.g: cd desktop/csi4107-assignment1-main)
+After entering the location of the folder, then run Python3 main.py.
+After running the main.py, a result text file would be printed containing the following content below:
+	Topic_id  Q0  docno              rank  score                  tag
+	1         Q0  30198105513140224  1     0.588467208018523      myRun
+ 	1         Q0  30260724248870912  2     0.5870127971399565     myRun
+ 	1         Q0  32229379287289857  3     0.5311552466369023     myRun
+Ensure that python3 and nltk is successful installed
+#### Executing the program with the use of trec_eval
+Download trec_eval script from trec_eval script.
+Download the relevance feedback file, available here.
+In the source directory, the format for the command line is: .\trec_eval trec_rel_file trec_top_file Where trec_eval is executable, trec_rel_file is the relevance feedback, trec_top_file is the results file.
+The result from the compared trec_eval is saved under trec_eval-results.txt

 ## Algorithms, Data Structures, and Optimizations
+	Our implementation of the information retrieval system was based on the guidelines provided in the assignment.
+The folder contains five python files containing the function used in implementing the IR system.
+#### Main.py:
+	this file contains the main function of the IR system.
+We start by importing each of the main functions that would be used for implementation.
+Print statements were provided for the user to understand the process that takes place.
+#### Preprocess.py:
+ This file contains the process of developing step1: Preprocessing and step2: Indexing using python.
+Below are the functions implemented in the preprocess.py isNumeric(subject): Check if a string contains numerical values importTweets(): imports the tweets from the collection.
+We first started by opening the text files, then we filter the file using our filterSentence function. importQuery(): imports query from the collection.
+Same process as the importTweet(). filterSentence(sentence): Filters sentences from tweets and queries.
+This function builds a list of stopwords and then tokenizes each word in the sentences by removing any numerics, punctuation, or stopwords contained in the list. buildIndex(documents): builds the inverted index for each entry word in the vocabulary.
+The data structure used for the implementation was the [hash table or access database].
+We started by initializing the inverted index that would be returned.
+The next step stored the frequency of each word inside the already filtered documents.
+The final step calculated the IDF and the TF-IDF for all words contained in the documents. lengthOfDocument(index, tweets): calculates the length of documents for each tweet.
+#### Result.py:
+  This file contains the function for calculating the Cosimilarity values for the set of documents against each queries, and then ranks the similarity scores in descending order.
+#### write.py:
+  This file contains the procedure for implementing step4.
+The function creates a table for each of the results generated in the result.py and then stores it in the dist folder as a text file.
+#### prettytable.py:
+  A helper function that was used in the implementation of the write.py file.

 ## Discussion of final results
   The following is the evaluation of our system using the trec_eval script by comparing our results (trec_eval.txt) with the expected results from the provided relevance feedback file.